 Reconfiguring your rate structure may seem intimidating at first, but it’s not so difficult with the right tools.
 This counter-intuitive move has the opportunity to actually increase revenue, protect your most vulnerable citizens, improve conservation efforts, and promote a positive relationship between rate-payers, administration, and elected officials.
 Contact us to learn more.

-In the next post, we’ll dive deeper into how a rate analysis software like Waterworth allows you to model rate changes for different usage groups within a customer class, to ensure new rates are the best fit for your community goals.
+In the next posts, we’ll dive deeper into how to define usage groups within a customer class and how rate analysis software like Waterworth allows you to model rate changes and to ensure new rates are the best fit for your community goals.

 Leave a Reply